Do You Have A Personal Game Plan?

 Employer-specific sources.
 Once you have created your list of speciﬁc employers, research them!
 Sources include:

-- Media articles and coverage (check out press releases on their website too!)
+- Websites, annual reports, recruiting materials/packets, marketing materials, media articles, and coverage (check out press releases on their website too!), and social media

 - Databases and other resources available through the STL County Library for a wealth of information on speciﬁc employers

-- Social Media Tools.
-This includes a strategy of participation and contribution, and even the format of your own online group or an existing group.
-With more than 380 million members, LinkedIn is the main professional online community that connects many varied business and non profit disciplines and organizations.
+This includes a strategy of participation and contribution and even the format of your own online group or an existing group.
+With more than 380 million members, LinkedIn is the main professional online community that connects many varied businesses and nonprofit disciplines and organizations.
 The LinkedIn profile is a hybrid of your resume, but also describes your endorsements, interests, and features your photo.

-2. Traditional Media.
-Using collateral marketing materials, such as a detailed list of achievements, or a resume ‘brochure’ (to demonstrate your creativity and innovation) can still be effective, while expanding your credentials portfolio
+Using collateral marketing materials, such as a detailed list of achievements, or a resume ‘brochure’ (to demonstrate your creativity and innovation) can still be effective while expanding your credentials portfolio

-3. Digital Media.
-This includes having your own website to increase visibility, or a video resume.
+This includes having your own website to increase visibility or a video resume.

-6. Journalism.
-Writing articles affords you visibility and develops your reputation on selected topics.
+Writing articles afford your visibility and develops your reputation on selected topics.

 V. Sales Plan